 - 18. Rotate the crankshaft until the second cap screw securing the sprocket to the camshaft can be installed; then install the cap screw (threads coated with red Loctite #271).
-Tighten to 11 ft-lb; then bend the tab to secure the cap screw. - 19.
-Rotate the crankshaft until the first cap screw (from step 17) securing the sprocket to the camshaft can be addressed; then tighten to 11 ft-lb.
+Tighten to 11 ft-lb (15 N-m); then bend the tab to secure the cap screw. - 19.
+Rotate the crankshaft until the first cap screw (from step 17) securing the sprocket to the camshaft can be addressed; then tighten to 11 ft-lb (15 N-m).
 Bend the tab to secure the cap screw.

-- Install the cylinder head plug with the cupped end facing the camshaft and the opening directed downwards. - 21.
+- 20. Install the cylinder head plug with the cupped end facing the camshaft and the opening directed downwards. - 21.
 Place the cam chain tensioner assembly and gasket into the cylinder.
-Tighten to 10 ft-lb. - 22.
+Tighten to 10 ft-lb (13.6 N-m). - 22.
 Using a flat-blade screwdriver, turn the tensioner screw counterclockwise to apply tension to the cam chain; then install the cap screw plug and washer and tighten securely.